McFuzzykins/The-Medicine-Isnt-Working/README.md

 # The-Medicine-Isnt-Working
 https://mcfuzzykins.github.io/The-Medicine-Isnt-Working/
-Press P to turn off Post-Processing Layer
+Settings Menu on Start Screen has toggle for Post Processing Effects

-# Referential Material
+# Referential/Implemented Material
 This section is not just to cite what material I reviewed to help me produce this,
 but for others that view this project to learn cool new things
 - Post-Processing Setup with URP: